ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/SDWAN/versa.md

 ---
-description: This section describes the SDWAN technology tables for Versa (Sites and Transport Links).
+description: This section describes the SDWAN technology tables (Sites and Transport Links).
 ---

-# SDWAN
+# Versa

 ## Versa